Shriansh874/FIR-Filter-Design-and-Implementation-211-Taps-80-dB-Attenuation-/README.md

     1. **Pipelining**
     2. **Reduced-Complexity Parallel Processing:** (with parallelism factors L=2 and L=3)
     3. **Combined Pipelining and L=3 Parallel Processing**
+- **MATLAB Input Signal Simulation:**
+  - Generate a representative input signal in MATLAB—a sine wave corrupted by Gaussian noise—to simulate a noisy environment.
+  - Analyze and visualize the noisy input and the filtered output signal to verify the FIR filter's effectiveness in noise reduction.

 ## Repository Structure

 The repository is organized into several key folders and files:

 - **`/MATLAB/`**
-  Contains MATLAB scripts and functions used to design the FIR filter.
+  Contains MATLAB scripts and functions used to design the FIR filter and simulate its behavior.
 In this folder, you will find:
   - **Filter Design Script:** A MATLAB script that calculates the 211-tap FIR filter coefficients meeting the specified transition band and stopband attenuation requirements.
   - **Coefficient Quantization:** Documentation and scripts regarding the quantization process for filter coefficients and data.
   - **Coefficient Export File:** A text file containing the quantized filter coefficients, which are then used in the Verilog implementation.
+  - **Input Signal Simulation:** MATLAB code that generates a noisy input signal (e.g., a sine wave with added Gaussian noise) and applies the designed FIR filter to produce and analyze the filtered output.

 - **`/Verilog/`**
   Includes the hardware implementation files where the MATLAB-generated coefficients are integrated: